strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md

 ### List of Strapi's environment variables

-Some settings can only be modified through environment variables.
-Here is a list of those settings are associated environment variable names:
+Some settings can only be modified through environment variables:

 | Setting                                  | Type | Description | Default value |
 |---|---|---|---|